English

 Business visitors are people who plan to engage in business activities.
 They have no intention to enter the Canadian labour market, and their primary source of income and place of business remain outside of Canada.
 Business visitors will be asked to provide evidence that they will engage in international business activity.
 Business visitors do not need a work permit.

-As set out in CUSMA, a business visitor is a Canadian traveling to the U.S. for one of the following activities:
+As set out in CUSMA, a business visitor is an American or Mexican traveling to Canada for one of the following activities:

 2. Professionals

-- must have professional work experience in one of the CUSMA Professionals List of Occupations
+• must have professional work experience in one of the 63 CUSMA Professionals List of Occupations, each with detailed education requirements.
+See CUSMA Chapter 16, Appendix 2

 Because professionals must have pre-arranged employment with a Canadian organization, they cannot enter the country to work as a temporary professional if they are self-employed.
 There is no limit on how long a professional may remain in Canada, if they have a valid work permit, and their employment is still temporary.